-Article 116 (1) Colleges of technology (KOSEN) shall have departments.

-(2) The Minister of Education, Culture, Sports, Science and Technology shall prescribe the necessary matters regarding departments referred to in the preceding paragraph.

-Article 117 (1) The course terms for colleges of technology (KOSEN) are to be 5 years

-; provided, however, that for departments regarding merchant vessels, it is to be 5 years and 6 months.

-Article 118 Persons who may enroll in colleges of technology (KOSEN) are to be persons pursuant to the provisions in Article 57.

-Article 119 (1) Colleges of technology (KOSEN) may have graduate courses.
+Article 115 (1) Colleges of technology have the purpose of teaching specialized

-- (2) Graduate courses of colleges of technology (KOSEN) shall have the purpose of teaching persons who have graduated from colleges of technology (KOSEN), or persons deemed to have the equivalent or greater scholastic ability pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology to a deep and detailed extent, as well as instructing their research, and the course term is to be 1 year or more. - Article 120 (1) Colleges of technology (KOSEN) shall have a school principal, professors, associate professors, assistant professors, assistants and administrative staff

-; provided, however, that if it is found to be appropriate as an educational organization, they may not have assistant professors or assistants.

-- (2) Colleges of technology (KOSEN) may have a lecturer, technical staff, and other necessary staff beyond what was referred to in the preceding paragraph. - (3) The school principal takes charge of school duties, and supervises staff members belonging to the college of technology. - (4) Professors are persons who possess exceptional knowledge, abilities, and accomplishments in education or practice, of their major field of study, and they are to teach students. - (5) Associate professors are persons who possess excellent knowledge, abilities, and accomplishments in education or practice, of their major field of study, and they are to teach students. - (6) Assistant professors are persons who possess knowledge and abilities in education and practice, of their major field of study, and they are to teach to students. - (7) Assistants shall engage in duties necessary for smooth implementation of education in the organization they belong to. - (8) Lecturers will engage in duties equivalent to those of professors or associate professors.
+- arts and sciences in depth, and nurturing the abilities necessary for having an occupation. - (2) Colleges of technology are to provide education in order to realize those purposes, and contribute to the development of society by providing their outcomes broadly in society. - Article 116 (1) Colleges of technology are to have departments. - (2) The Minister of Education, Culture, Sports, Science and Technology is to prescribe the necessary matters regarding departments referred to in the preceding paragraph. - Article 117 (1) The course term for colleges of technology is to be 5 years; provided, however, that for departments regarding merchant vessels, it is to be 5 years and 6 months. - Article 118 A person who may enroll in colleges of technology is to be a person prescribed in Article 57. - Article 119 (1) Colleges of technology may have graduate courses. - (2) Graduate courses of colleges of technology are to have the purpose of teaching special matters to persons who have graduated from colleges of technology, or persons deemed to have the equivalent or greater scholastic ability as provided for by the Minister of Education, Culture, Sports, Science and Technology, to a deep and detailed extent, as well as instructing their research, and its course term is to be 1 year or more. - Article 120 (1) Colleges of technology must have a school principal, professors, associate professors, assistant professors, assistants and administrative staff; provided, however, that if it is found to be appropriate as an educational organization, they may not have associate professors, assistant professors or assistants. - (2) Colleges of technology may have lecturers, technical staff, and other necessary staff beyond what was referred to in the preceding paragraph. - (3) The school principal takes charge of school duties, and supervises staff members belonging to the college of technology. - (4) Professors are persons who possess exceptional knowledge, abilities, and accomplishments in education or practice in their major field of study, and they are to teach students. - (5) Associate professors are persons who possess excellent knowledge, abilities, and accomplishments in education or practice in their major field of study, and they are to teach students.

-- Article 121 Persons who have graduated from Colleges of technology (KOSEN) may be called Associates. - Article 122 Persons who graduate from colleges of technology (KOSEN) may be able to transfer to university pursuant to the provisions of the Minister of Education, Culture, Sports, Science and Technology. - Article 123 Provisions of Article 37, paragraph (14), Article 59, Article 60, paragraph (6), Article 94 (Limited to the parts related to standards of establishment.), Article 95, Article 98, Article 105 through Article 107, Article 109 (Except for paragraph (3).) and Article 110 to Article 113 apply mutatis mutandis to colleges of technology (KOSEN).
+- (6) Assistant professors are persons who possess knowledge and abilities in education and practice in their major field of study, and they are to teach students. - (7) Assistants are to engage in duties necessary for smooth implementation of education in the organization they belong to. - (8) Lecturers will engage in duties equivalent to those of professors or associate professors. - Article 121 Persons who have graduated from colleges of technology may be called Associates. - Article 122 Persons who graduate from colleges of technology may transfer to a university as provided for by the Minister of Education, Culture, Sports, Science and Technology. - Article 123 The provisions of Article 37, paragraph (14), Article 59, Article 60, paragraph (6), Article 94 (limited to the parts related to standards of establishment.), Article 95, Article 98, Articles 105 through 107, Article 109 (except for paragraph (3)), and Articles 110 through 113 applies mutatis mutandis to colleges of technology.